Bicycle Network: History

 The story so far

-Celebrating its 22nd year in 2014, Bupa Around the Bay has firmly established itself as Australia’s premier mass participation single day ride, which last year had over 14,000 participants from around the world.
+Celebrating its 23rdd year in 2015, Around the Bay has firmly established itself as Australia’s premier mass participation single day ride, which last year had over 14,000 participants from around the world.

 Around the Bay has come a long way from what was initially envisaged for Sunday, 17 October, 1993.
 At the time, Bicycle Network planned the event to test out the demand for an ambitious new event that would hopefully attract about 500 riders to take on a 210km route around Port Phillip Bay, from Melbourne to Queenscliff via the Westgate Bridge, a ferry ride to Sorrento, then back up to Melbourne again via Beach Road.

 The interest from riders was immediate and immense, with thousands wanting to take part.
 A change in plans was necessary, as there were not enough ferries to cater for all entrants.
 Organisers decided to split riders up, with one half doing the route as originally proposed, the other starting in the opposite direction and heading for Sorrento first, crossing by ferry to Queenscliff, then riding back up to Melbourne.
 There were eventually 2,700 riders entered, with another 1,000 knocked back due to lack of ferry capacity.
 With 100 volunteers lending vital support, the first Around the Bay in a Day got underway at 5.30am from JL Murphy Reserve in Port Melbourne, and despite the long distance and hard riding involved, with many riders finishing in the dark, it was deemed an overwhelming success.

 The Age newspaper ran a front page photo the following morning highlighting the positive response, and a new classic riding event was born.